 Writing successful copy for business takes time and skill.
-There’s an art to creating clear, persuasive, informative text that will resonate with your target audience.
+There’s an art to creating clear, persuasive, informative text that resonates with your target audience.
 For your business writing to have maximum impact, you need to approach it with a keen eye, while keeping several main strategies in mind.
 No matter whether you’re a beginner or a seasoned professional, below are eight lessons that every business writer needs to remember to create killer copy.

 1. Strike the right tone